wp-plugins/html5-jquery-audio-player/readme.txt

 == Changelog ==

+= 1.3 =
+* Added jQuery noConflict wrapper and fixed a typo - the playlist was not displaying for some users due to a jQuery conflict, this update fixes the problem.

 = 1.2 =
 * Fixed a filepath bug - some users were unable to update/delete tracks from playlist, this is now fixed.